 When two people are in a conflict, I intend to support both of them rather than taking sides.
-If I am triggered by one of the people, I will wait until their work is complete and some time has passed to bring up my feelings.
-If one member is receiving feedback from another member, I will be aware of the tendency to gang up or pile on, and intervene to prevent overwhelm and support human dignity.
+If I am triggered by one of the people, I will wait until their work is complete and some time has passed before bringing up my feelings.
+If one member is receiving feedback from another member, I will be aware of the tendency to gang up or pile on.
+I will intervene to prevent overwhelm and support human dignity.

 Talking about an Absent Member

 I agree to avoid talking about a group member who is absent.
 If there is a powerful reason to talk about my feelings about an absent person, I intend to focus on my own feelings and not the other person’s issues, and when that person returns, I agree to tell them what I shared with the group about them.

 Quarterly Private Consultation